Links

 Python 2.x is EOL (end of life) we suggest to use Python >= 3.7

-In ilert: create Nagios alert source
+In ilert: Create a Nagios alert source

-In Nagios: install the notification plugin
+In Nagios: Install the notification plugin

 Download the ilert Nagios plugin and unzip it: